tmurakami/dexopener/README.md

 }
 ```

-And then, add this library as 'androidTestCompile' dependency.
+And then, add this library as `androidTestCompile` dependency.
 ```
 dependencies {
     androidTestCompile 'com.github.tmurakami:dexopener:x.y.z'